explodecomputer/data_manipulation/README.md

 ## Dosage data

-Extracting or removing SNPs and individuals from the dosage data is also possible, though quite slow running.
-It will take several hours to run this.
-Use the `extract_gen.sh` script - it uses similar syntax to the `extract_plink.sh` script, but you need to provide the gen files and sample file.
+Extracting or removing SNPs and individuals from the dosage data is also possible, though quite slow running by comparison.
+There are two options, the `extract_gen.sh` script will run everything by extracting from each chromosome sequentially, this will likely take several hours, or the `extract_gen_pbs.sh` script which is basically just a template for performing the extraction on each chromosome in parallel on bluecrystal3.
+This one should be much faster.

+The `extract_gen.sh` it uses similar syntax to the `extract_plink.sh` script, but you need to provide the gen files and sample file.
 The dosage files are located here:

 	/panfs/panasas01/shared/alspac/studies/latest/alspac/genetic/variants/arrays/gwas/imputed/1000genomes/released/27Feb2015/data/genotypes/dosage/